Product Pricing Calculator

 Use this product pricing calculator to convert your real cost, direct costs, monthly overhead, selling fees, tax, desired profit, discount plan, and wholesale targets into a clear selling price.
 It helps small business owners to price products with confidence and not guess from memory, copy competitors, or add a random markup that may not protect profit.

 The Product Pricing Calculator is designed for retailers, online sellers, wholesalers, food businesses, manufacturers, local shops, and service-based sellers who need to make pricing decisions on the fly.
-Works great if you want one nice place to store cost per unit, final selling price, net profit, profit margin, markup, breakeven quantity, and safe discount checks.
+It gives you one organized place to work out cost per unit, final selling price, net profit, profit margin, markup, break-even quantity, and safe discount checks—all in a single workflow.

 For more everyday business and productivity tools, visit NexezTool’s free online tools and keep your calculations in one simple workflow.